Updated June 8, 2023

 - Begin by clarifying the purpose of your communication.

-- Whether you use an oral or written expression, always follow a well-defined structure that can be easily understood by your audience.
+- Whether you use an oral or written expression, always follow a well-defined structure your audience can easily understand.

-- End by re-iterating what you expect to cause through this communication: clarification on your stance, answers to questions, a call to action, etc. Also clarify any constraints that apply to this communication (like confidentiality, time-limit for response, etc.)
+- End by re-iterating what you expect to cause through this communication: clarification on your stance, answers to questions, a call to action, etc. Also, clarify any constraints that apply to this communication (like confidentiality, time-limit for a response, etc.)

-Informal communication is surprisingly popular, and also referred to as “the (unofficial) grapevine”.
+Informal communication is surprisingly popular and called “the (unofficial) grapevine.”
 This is often by word-of-mouth information.
-In fact, it is this type of communication that opens you up to unofficial yet provocative information.
+These types of communication open you up to unofficial yet provocative information.